 Questions About Asthma Medication

-When you have questions about using your asthma medications or need to help your child with his or her medications, getting the right answers could make a big difference in controlling symptoms.
-Below are answers to some common questions that people with asthma have about using their medications.
-Be sure to talk with your health care provider if you are still unclear about how any medications should be taken.
+When you have questions about using your asthma medications or need to help your child with his or her medications, getting the right answers can make a big difference in controlling symptoms.
+Below are answers to some common questions about asthma medications.
+Be sure to talk with your health care provider or pharmacist if you have any questions about these medications.

 Q. What are some signs that my medication schedule may need to be adjusted?

-Q. Is it OK to use my inhaled bronchodilator more often than prescribed?
+Q. Is it OK to use my quick-relief bronchodilator more often than prescribed?

 Q. What’s the difference between long-term control medication and quick-relief medication?

-A. There are two main types of asthma medicines.
-Long-term control medication (also known as controller medication) is taken every day to treat ongoing inflammation.
-This type of medication treats the underlying cause of asthma rather than improving the symptoms.
-You may need a few weeks to feel the full effects.
+A. Long-term control medication is taken every day to treat ongoing inflammation.
+This type of medication treats the underlying cause of asthma rather than lessening the symptoms.
 Quick-relief medication (also known as rescue or reliever medication) is taken at the first sign of asthma symptoms for immediate relief.
-You should feel the effects within minutes.

 Q. Is it OK to stop my long-term control medication if I don’t have symptoms?

-A. The fact that you don’t have symptoms is a sign that your treatment is working the way it should.
+A. No. The fact that you don’t have symptoms is a sign that your treatment is working the way it should.
 If you stop taking the medication, your asthma is likely to get worse again.
-Always talk with your health care provider before you make any changes to your medication plan.

 Q. How can I tell if my child’s quick-relief medication is working?

-A. Your child should begin breathing easier and feeling better within five to 10 minutes.
+A. Your child should begin breathing easier and feeling better within 5 to 10 minutes.
 A peak-flow meter—a device that measures how fast your child can blow out air after a maximum inhalation—can also be helpful.
 If possible, check your child’s peak flow before giving the medication and then 20 to 30 minutes afterward.
 The peak flow should improve by the second reading.
 If your child’s symptoms don’t improve as expected, get medical help immediately.